What does exclusion mean?

 - where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school

-If a school sends a pupil home to “cool off”, even if parents are in agreement, this is an exclusion and the school have a responsibility to record it.
+If a school sends a pupil home to “cool off”, even if parents are in agreement, this is an exclusion and the school have a responsibility to record it as an exclusion.
 When these types of exclusions are not recorded they are unlawful.
 They may also be referred to as an unofficial or informal exclusions.

 Education during an exclusion